Keith-Dao/PyTorch-Models/CNN/VGG/README.md

 |   7   |       0.9927       |        0.9956        |      0.9961       |     0.9939      |      0.9801       |     0.9835     |      0.9933       |       0.9878        |      0.9897      |
 |   8   |       0.9949       |        0.9920        |      0.9959       |     0.9937      |      0.9908       |     0.9877     |      0.9943       |       0.9914        |      0.9918      |
 |   9   |       0.9913       |        0.9768        |      0.9862       |     0.9913      |      0.9923       |     0.9911     |      0.9913       |       0.9845        |      0.9886      |

+Despite having more than double the parameters, VGG does not perform significantly better AlexNet on MNIST.

 ## CIFAR-100